Ensues/Ensues/README.md

 **`Digital Craftsman (Developer / Designer / Programmer)`**

 I'm a 3rd Year <b> Bachelors Of Science In Computer Science </b> student at <b> Tarlac State University </b> helping in building the digital world one step at a time.
 I am focusing on all things data, but primarily data analysis, data science, and machine learning.
 But, I still have some exposure and knowledge from software and web development.
-I like designing, data, and money 🎨📊💸
+I also like designing, data, and money 🎨📊💸

 ###